-Orff Schulwerk, Levels I, II, And III
+Orff Schulwerk, Levels I, II, and III

 Orff Schulwerk is a philosophy of music education, which is based on the work of German composer and music educator Carl Orff and his colleague, Gunild Keetman.
 During this course, students will explore music through singing, moving, playing unpitched and pitched percussion instruments and recorder, and improvising.
 Level I students will be introduced to basic Orff techniques, including a study of pentatonic melodies, drone accompaniment, ostinato, and elemental forms.
 Level II students will be introduced to hexatonic and modal melodies, drone and chord accompaniments, and changing meters.
 Level III students will begin with a review of the diatonic modes, followed by a study of functional harmony.
 100% attendance is expected of students who participate in this certification course.

-8:00 a.m. to 5:00 p.m. weekdays
+- Times: 8:30 a.m. to 4:30 p.m. weekdays

-Noncredit Cost: $800
+- Noncredit Cost: $800

-Graduate Credit Cost: Additional $1,500.00 for 3 hours of graduate credit (Paid separately to SMU)
+- Graduate Credit Cost: Additional $1,500.00 for 3 hours of graduate credit (Paid separately to SMU)

-This certification course is approved by the American Orff-Schulwerk Association (AOSA) and follows the guidelines of AOSA.
++This certification course is approved by the American Orff-Schulwerk Association (AOSA) and follows the guidelines of AOSA.
 There will be nightly assignments as part of the course requirements.
 Please allow a minimum of two hours each evening to complete your assignments.
 In addition, 100% attendance is required to earn credit and to move on to subsequent levels of training.
 Absences will be considered on an individual basis.
 Due to the intensive nature of this program, participants are strongly encouraged to avoid scheduling additional activities during the course.

 Michael Chandler, Ph.D. is Assistant Professor of Music and Coordinator of Music Education at Austin Peay State University in Clarksville, Tennessee.
 Michael taught music and movement to children in Texas public schools for 16 years, mostly in Lewisville ISD, where he was named Teacher of the Year at two elementary schools.
-His student ensembles performed at TMEA conventions in San Antonio in 2013, 2007, and 2005.
+His student ensembles have performed by invitation at TMEA conventions in San Antonio in 2013, 2007, and 2005.
 Michael has served as president of the North Texas Chapter of the American Orff-Schulwerk Association (AOSA), as a Regional Representative on the AOSA National Board of Trustees, chaired the AOSA Research Interest Group, the AOSA History Committee, the AOSA Apprentice Application Review Panel, and has also served on AOSA’s International Outreach Committee.
-He has presented workshops and sessions at the local, state, and national level including for AOSA, TMEA, and TCDA, along with numerous state MEA conferences.
-In addition to teaching Orff levels at SMU, Michael has taught in Orff Schulwerk teacher education courses for Education Through Music in New York City, Oregon State University, University of St. Thomas in Minnesota, the University of Central Arkansas, and the Hartt School of Music in Connecticut.
+Michael has presented workshops and sessions in 38 states, the District of Columbia, Puerto Rico, and Australia.
+In addition to teaching Orff levels at SMU, he teaches in the Orff certification programs at the University of Memphis and in the San Francisco International Orff Course.
 Michael earned the Ph.D. in Music Education from the University of North Texas.

-Amy Fenton is a music and movement teacher for children in grades 1-5 in Haslett, Michigan.
+Amy Fenton is a recently retired music educator.
 She holds a Bachelor of Music degree in Vocal Performance (with a minor in Flute) and Post-Baccalaureate Certification in Music Education from The University of Arizona.
-She also holds Master of Education degree in Educational Leadership from Grand Valley State University.
-Amy was named the 2018 Michigan Music Educator of the Year.
-She has presented sessions at AOSA Professional Development Conferences and workshops at the local, state and national levels.
+She also holds a Master of Education degree in Educational Leadership from Grand Valley State University.
+Amy was named the 2018 Michigan Music Educator of the Year and the 2019 Arts Educator of the Year.
+She has presented sessions at AOSA Professional Development Conferences and workshops at the local, state, and national levels.
 Amy has taught recorder pedagogy for AOSA Teacher Education courses in Texas, Michigan and Connecticut.
-She has served as President of the Mid-Michigan Chapter of AOSA, as well as Treasurer and Regional Representative on AOSA National Board of Trustees.
+She has served as President of the Mid-Michigan Chapter of the American Orff-Schulwerk Association (AOSA), as well as Treasurer and Regional Representative on AOSA National Board of Trustees.

 Paul Hallsted is currently teaching music at Alma d’Arte High School in Las Cruces, NM.
 He has been a music educator for 30 years.
-During this time, he has had experience teaching all levels of students, which include pre-school elementary school, middle school, high school, and college.
+During this time, he has had experience teaching all levels of students, which include pre-school, elementary school, middle school, high school, and college.
 He was inducted into the New Mexico Music Educators Hall of Fame in 2009 and received the New Mexico General Music Teacher of the Year Award in 1996.
 Paul is a member of the Rio Grande Early Music Consort where he plays recorder.
 He has served as president of the New Mexico Chapter of American Orff-Schulwerk Association (AOSA) and as a Regional Representative for AOSA.
 In addition to being a faculty member for many Orff Schulwerk Teacher Education Courses, Paul has presented numerous workshops at local, state, and national levels.

-Beth Melin Nelson teaches K-5 music and movement at Saint Paul Academy and Summit School in St. Paul, MN, where she is also the Assistant Principal.
-She received a master’s degree with concentration in Orff Schulwerk from the University of St. Thomas, in St. Paul, MN, where she currently serves as an adjunct faculty member for the Graduate Program in Music Education.
-In addition to teaching movement in the Orff Schulwerk course at SMU, Beth is the Director of the Orff Schulwerk Teacher Education Program, and a Level II instructor at the University of St. Thomas.
-She has presented and performed at national AOSA conferences, state MEA’s and is a frequent clinician for chapter workshops across the country.
+Beth Melin Nelson is the Assistant Principal at Saint Paul Academy and Summit School in St. Paul, MN where she taught music and movement for 23 years.
+She received a master’s degree with a concentration in Orff Schulwerk from the University of St. Thomas, in St. Paul, MN, where she currently serves as an adjunct faculty member for the Graduate Program in Music Education.
+In addition to teaching movement in the Orff Schulwerk course at SMU, Beth has taught at MSU in Denver, and is the Director of the Orff Schulwerk Teacher Education Program at the University of St. Thomas, where she teaches Level II.
+She has presented and performed at national AOSA conferences, state MEA’s, and is a frequent clinician for chapter workshops across the country.
 Beth’s international teaching includes work in Canada, China, Germany, and the Orff Institute in Salzburg, Austria.
-She is currently serving as a member of AOSA’s National Board of Trustees as Region III Representative.
+She is a past member of the AOSA National Board of Trustees, and has served on many subcommittees.

-Meg Tietz teaches music and movement to children in kindergarten-5th grade at Bay Elementary in Seabrook, TX.
-She completed a master’s degree with a concentration in Orff Schulwerk at the University of St. Thomas in St. Paul, MN.
-Meg is a past president of the Texas Gulf Coast Orff Chapter in Houston, TX.
-She is an active presenter for national Orff chapter workshops and has presented sessions at the AOSA Professional Development Conference.
-Meg teaches in Orff Schulwerk Teacher Education Courses at Southern Methodist University and the University of St. Thomas.
+Meg Tietz teaches music and movement to children in kindergarten through 5th grade at Raven Stream Elementary in New Prague, MN.
+She completed her master’s degree, with a concentration in Orff Schulwerk, at the University of St. Thomas in St. Paul, MN.
+Meg currently serves as a Region III Representative on the AOSA National Board of Trustees.
+She is a frequent presenter for local Orff chapter workshops and the national AOSA conference.
+Meg teaches Orff Schulwerk levels at Southern Methodist University, Metro State University in Denver, and the University of St. Thomas in Minnesota.